piepdx/pie-cookbook/drafts/working-draft-tactical.md

 Therefore, the environment you build should be a representation of the outside world, not a utopian existence.
 Why?
 Because your objective is helping founders understand how to survive and prosper in the real world.
 Or, tangentially, to understand the harsh environment of reality is not the right environment for them to be pursuing their company.

+## Your mission

+Your mission as an accelerator is create a safe but stressful environment where cofounders can experience — and more effectively resolve — the [conflicts they'll experience in the real world](https://techcrunch.com/2017/02/18/co-founder-conflict/).
+Your job is to harden successful teams for the rigors of the real world and to expose the fissures that will rip failing teams apart.
+And this has to be done quickly, because if it isn't, you risk long term — potentially irreparable — emotional pain for your founders, wasting capital from your investors, and wasted time for everyone.
+A company that doesn't have a realistic chance of surviving in the real world should not survive your accelerator.
+If it does, you're doing something wrong.

 ## Order of progression

 When you're first starting, the progression should look something like this: